Activities In Queen Elizabeth National Park

 About the chimps; Chimpanzees who are said to be the closest living relative to human beings than to any other living creature are among the most attractive primates in the country to travelers, it’s a tropical rainforest/woodland primates with black fur, human-like figures and toes.
 They display a complex structure of communication, emotions, including laughing out so loudly.
 Chimpanzees live in large, loosely bonded communities based around a core of relate males with an internal hierarchy topped by a benevolent alpha male.
 A troop has well defined core territory which is fiercely defended by regular boundary patrols.

-It’s hard to leave out Queen Elizabeth National Park when it comes to top country’s Birding.
+This is another attractions in Queen Elizabeth Park so it’s hard to leave out Queen Elizabeth National Park when it comes to top country’s Birding.
 With over 600 different species of Birds, there is no doubt that this Park is a paradise for Bird lovers.
 The Park has diverse Vegetation type that harbors specific species of birds including forest birds, savannah birds, swampy and aquatic species.
 It has many birding sites, so you choose where to go for birding.
 The sites where to do birding include; Ishasha sector, Katwe sector, Maramagambo forest area, Lake Kikorongo area, Katunguru area, and of course not forgetting the Mweya Peninsula area as well as kazinga area during your cruise.

 During birding exercise, the renowned species you are likely to encounter with include; African fish eagle, Verreaux’s Eagle-Owl, Bee eaters, kingfishers, African jacana, shoebill stork, African White tailed Lark, falcons, eagles, papyrus Gonolek, vultures, flamingos, Pink-backed Pelicans, White-winged Tern, Gardon and Slender-tailed Morning Dove, Black-rumped Button quil, Pin–tailed wyda, African skimmer, African fish eagle, White-winged warbler, night jars and Grey-Capped Warbler.